-Change of benefit terms - For the measurement date ended June 30, 2017, there were no changes to the benefit terms.
+Change of benefit terms - For the measurement dates ended June 30, 2018 and 2017, there were no changes to the benefit terms.

-Changes in assumptions - For the measurement period ended June 30, 2017, healthcare related assumptions were updated based on experience through June 30, 2017.
+Changes in assumptions - For the measurement period ended June 30, 2018 and 2017, healthcare related assumptions were updated based on experience through June 30, 2018 and 2017, respectively.

-\ Fiscal year 2018 was the 1st year of implementation, therefore only one year is presented.
+Fiscal year 2018 was the first year of implementation, therefore only two years are presented.

-SCHEDULE OF THE AUTHORITY'S CONTRIBUTIONS OTHER POSTEMPLOYMENT BENEFIT PLAN AS OF JUNE 30, 2018 LAST 10 YEARS\ cal Year 2018 Contractually required contribution Contributions in relation to the contractually required contributions Contribution deficiency (excess) \$ The Authority's covered-employee payroll \$ 911,260 Contributions as a percentage of covered-employee payroll 0.00%
+SCHEDULE OF THE AUTHORITY'S CONTRIBUTIONS OTHER POSTEMPLOYMENT BENEFIT PLAN AS OF JUNE 30, 2019 LAST 10 YEARS

+Fiscal Year

+2019 2018

+Contractually required contribution

+Contributions in relation to the contractually required contributions

+Contribution deficiency (excess) \$ \$

+The Authority's covered-employee payroll \$ 884,391 \$ 911,260

+Contributions as a percentage of covered-employee payroll 0.00% 0.00%